bgoonz/docs-collection/github/rest/guides/building-a-ci-server.md

   - /guides/building-a-ci-server/
   - /v3/guides/building-a-ci-server
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - API
 ---

-The [Status API][status API] is responsible for tying together commits with a testing service, so that every push you make can be tested and represented in a {% data variables.product.product_name %} pull request.
+The [Status API][status api] is responsible for tying together commits with a testing service, so that every push you make can be tested and represented in a {% data variables.product.product_name %} pull request.

 This guide will use that API to demonstrate a setup that you can use.
 In our scenario, we will:

-* Run our CI suite when a Pull Request is opened (we'll set the CI status to pending).
+- Run our CI suite when a Pull Request is opened (we'll set the CI status to pending).
-* When the CI is finished, we'll set the Pull Request's status accordingly.
+- When the CI is finished, we'll set the Pull Request's status accordingly.

 Our CI system and host server will be figments of our imagination.
 They could be Travis, Jenkins, or something else entirely.
 The crux of this guide will be setting up